EvgenyUgolkov/StyleGAN2ADA-for-HR-dataset/README.md

 # Post-processing

 After the StyleGAN2ADA is trained and converged, it generates images with values in some range.
 To use Super-Resolution algorithm, we must put them back into a single-value values for each pixel.
-For the Super-Resolution code, we should choose 0, 1, 2, 3, etc. For this, You can use ```Step 3``` in the [Post_segmentation_procedure]
+For the Super-Resolution code, we should choose 0, 1, 2, 3, etc. For this, You can use ```Step 3``` in the [Post_segmentation_procedure](Post_segmentation_procedure.ipynb) notebook